Service production GNOMON Production s.r.o.

 With her new work, artist Daria Martin will re-stage a selection of her grandmother’s dreams within the Vila Stiassni itself, bringing this complex and rich history back to life.
 The show will comprise a film, a video game and even diary pages.
 The film will be shot on 16mm film but exhibited in HD.

-The film is actually in phase of production.
-GNOMON assures local production service.
+The film has already premiered during the opening of the exhibition.
+GNOMON assured local production service.
 We are honoured to be around the project, that is deeply touching history of town, where we create and live.
+About the exhibition.

 “Since I was a child, I admired my grandmother Susi Stiassni’s hefty dream diaries, to which she would add a new dream every morning.
 By the time she died in 2003, the shelf of them was heavy with dozens of binders: what amounted to recordings of many thousands of dreams throughout the latter half of her life.
 Luckily, she granted me permission to read them, and I was immediately struck by how vivid they were: her accounts rose from the page like literature.
 In fact, this massive accumulation of dreams was a life’s work.